fleetdm/fleet/handbook/product/README.md

 Bugs are always prioritized.
 (Fleet takes quality and stability [very seriously](https://fleetdm.com/handbook/company/why-this-way#why-spend-so-much-energy-responding-to-every-potential-production-incident).)

+If a bug is unreleased or [critical](https://fleetdm.com/handbook/engineering#critical-bugs), it is addressed in the current sprint.
+Otherwise, it may be prioritized in the sprint backlog for the next sprint.
+Bugs are never carried more than one sprint.

 > Anyone can [suggest improvements](#intake).

 ## Writing user stories